As a City Councilmember and fifth-generation resident of Anacortes,

 - Municipal Fiber.
 A member of the City Council's fiber committee, Ryan has advocated for the municipal fiber network that Anacortes is now building to serve residents and businesses throughout the city, while insisting

 on a serious business plan to ensure the network pays for itself and doesn't burden taxpayers who don't participate.
+You can now place an order to get connected!

 - Affordable Housing.
 As mayor pro-tem, Ryan established and appointed the City Council's first Housing Affordability and Community Services committee and has been a leading advocate for new